karmette/FabricMods/README.md

 [Smooth Scrolling Everywhere](https://www.curseforge.com/minecraft/mc-mods/smooth-scrolling-everywhere-fabric): Makes Minecraft In-menu scrolling smooth!

 [OfflineSkins](https://www.curseforge.com/minecraft/mc-mods/offlineskins-fabric): Lets you save an offline skin that will work when you're offline or playing on an offline server.

+Enjoy these epic mods :)
+If you see a problem/typo, submit an issue.